 Art, in one form or another, has always been an important part of my life.
 As an artist I have always tried to stretch and try new things.
 My paintings and drawings are a process of exploration.
 Being greatly affected by my natural surroundings, I am intrigued by the power they have over feelings and our own sense of place.
 While focusing on painting and drawing, I see the natural world with different eyes that are always searching for shapes, textures, colors, patterns and hues.
 The more I see, the more I realize that the search has only just begun.

 Dartmouth Hitchcock Medical Center, Jan.- March, Faulkner Building Gallery 3L,1 Medical Drive, Lebanon, NH

 Monhegan Is.
-Open Studio, ME by appt., Odom Fish House Studio, 07/15-0/20
+ME, Odom Fish House Studio, July, by appointment

 NEW WORKS IN PROGRESS

-Experimental work with gunpowder & watercolor
+∼SPONTANEOUS EFFECTS SERIES∼ Experimental work with gunpowder & watercolor

 Paintings and drawings in the “Spontaneous Effects Series” are created by igniting patterns of gunpowder on paper.
 The burning of gunpowder and painting with watercolor on the surface create an image that is determined by the process itself.

 It becomes a journey as I wander through my work where discovery is made through continual acts of observation.